kajov/wazuh-kubernetes-helmchart/README.md

 ## Credits and Thank you

-Based on the previous work from JPLachance [wazuh/wazuh-kubernetes](https://github.com/wazuh/wazuh-kubernetes) (2021/02/15)
+Based on the previous work from Wazuh team [wazuh/wazuh-kubernetes](https://github.com/wazuh/wazuh-kubernetes) (2021/02/15)